 - Wear disposable gloves when cleaning and disinfecting surfaces.
-Gloves should be discarded after each cleaning.
-If reusable gloves are used, those gloves should be dedicated for cleaning and disinfection of surfaces for COVID-19 and should not be used for other purposes.
+Discard the gloves after each cleaning.
+If you are using the reusable gloves.
+Then, those gloves should be dedicated to cleaning and disinfection of surfaces for COVID-19.
+And Keep in mind those should not be used for other purposes.
 Consult the manufacturer’s instructions for cleaning and disinfection products used.
-Clean hands immediately after gloves are removed.
+Clean hands immediately after the removal of gloves.

 - For disinfection, most common EPA-registered household disinfectants should be effective.

-- A list of products that are EPA-approved for use against the virus that causes COVID-19 is available hereexternal icon.
+- A list of products that are approve by EPA for use against the virus that causes COVID-19 is available hereexternal icon.
 Follow manufacturer’s instructions for all cleaning and disinfection products for (concentration, application method and contact time, etc.)

 Soft (Porous) Surfaces

-For soft (porous) surfaces such as carpeted floor, rugs, and drapes, remove visible contamination if present and clean with appropriate cleaners indicated for use on these surfaces.
+For soft (porous) surfaces such as carpeted floor, rugs, and drapes.
+Remove visible contamination if present and cleaning with appropriate cleaners indicated for use on these surfaces.
 After cleaning: Launder items as appropriate in accordance with the manufacturer’s instructions.
 If possible, launder items using the warmest appropriate water setting for the items and dry items completely.

-Otherwise, use products that are EPA-approved for use against the virus that causes COVID-19external icon and that are suitable for porous surfaces.
+Otherwise, use products that have the approval of EPA for use against the virus that causes COVID-19external icon and that is suitable for porous surfaces.

 Routine cleaning and disinfecting are an important part of reducing the risk of exposure to COVID-19.
-Normal routine cleaning with soap and water alone can reduce risk of exposure and is a necessary step before you disinfect dirty surfaces.
+The normal routine of cleaning and disinfecting home with soap and water alone can reduce the risk of exposure.
+Because it is a necessary step before you disinfect dirty surfaces.